micmog/LaserbeamFoam/README.md

 ## Algorithm

-Initially the solver loads the mesh, reads in fields and boundary conditions, reads certain mesh information into arrays (for the heat source application), selects the turbulence model (if specified).
+Initially the solver loads the mesh, reads in fields and boundary conditions, selects the turbulence model (if specified).
 The main solver loop is then initiated.
 First, the time step is dynamically modified to ensure numerical stability.
 Next, the two-phase fluid mixture properties and turbulence quantities are updated.
 The discretized phase-fraction equation is then solved for a user-defined number of subtime steps (typically 3) using the multidimensional universal limiter with explicit solution solver [MULES](https://openfoam.org/release/2-3-0/multiphase/).
 This solver is included in the OpenFOAM library, and performs conservative solution of hyperbolic convective transport equations with defined bounds (0 and 1 for α1).
 Once the updated phase field is obtained, the program enters the pressure–velocity loop, in which p and u are corrected in an alternating fashion.
 In this loop T is also solved for, such that he buoyancy predictions are correct for the U and p fields.
 The process of correcting the pressure and velocity fields in sequence is known as pressure implicit with splitting of operators (PISO).
 In the OpenFOAM environment, PISO is repeated for multiple iterations at each time step.
 This process is referred to as merged PISO- semi-implicit method for pressure-linked equations (SIMPLE), or the pressure-velocity loop (PIMPLE) process, where SIMPLE is an iterative pressure–velocity solution algorithm.
 PIMPLE continues for a user specified number of iterations.
 The main solver loop iterates until program termination.
 A summary of the simulation algorithm is presented below:
 * laserbeamFoam Simulation Algorithm Summary: